usnmas/hyperledger-fabric-mepoc/README.md

-# Hyperledger-Fabric-MEPOC
+# Master of Engineering Project using Hyperledger Fabric

-- Master of Engineering Proof-of-Concept Project
+- Proof-of-Concept (PoC) for Master of Engineering Project
 - Title : Towards Blockchain Network Platform for IoT Data Integrity and Scalability

 ## Scenario